The Revisionist

-The Revisionist is an upcoming American drama film written and directed by Alex Vlack and starring Dustin Hoffman, André Holland, Alison Brie and Tom Sturridge.
+The Revisionist is a 2026 American drama film written and directed by Alex Vlack and starring Alison Brie, Dustin Hoffman, André Holland, and Tom Sturridge.
 It is Vlack's feature directorial debut.

+Premise

+Elise, a successful novelist, manipulates and transforms the people in her life into the characters she needs for her story.
+As she blurs the line between fiction and reality, her world descends into secrets, lies, and outright betrayal.